rl8 package

 A tensordict with key

-corresponding to the padded (or not padded) elements, and key"padding_mask"
+"inputs"corresponding to the padded (or not padded) elements, and key"padding_mask"corresponding to booleans indicating which elements of"inputs"are padding.

 Pad the given tensor

-along the time or sequence dimension such that the tensor’s time or sequence dimension is of sizesize
+xalong the time or sequence dimension such that the tensor’s time or sequence dimension is of sizesizeafter applyingrolling_window()to the tensor.- Parameters:

 x – Tensor of size